xihn/slurm-ratio/README.md

 ### Testing

-For testing without compiling slurm.
-Copy `original_refrence.c` as well as `config.yml` and run `gcc original_refrence.c` (or compile using any c11 compiler).
-Then run `./output "partition" "gpu:type:count" "cpu count"` with quotations included.
+For testing without compiling slurm. `cd src/print` and run `gcc ratio_print.c` (or compile using any c11 compiler).
+Then run `./a.out "partition" "gpu:type:count" "cpu count"` with quotations included.

 ### Configuration
  The config file accepts the following settings which must all be defined within the first 5 lines.